yangzec/json-translate/README.md

 ## 🤝 Contributing

-We welcome all forms of contributions, whether it's new features, bug fixes, or documentation improvements.
+I welcome all forms of contributions, whether it's new features, bug fixes, or documentation improvements.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/YourFeature`)